DioneDev/Rocketseat_Explorer_Program/README.md

 <div align="center">
   <p>
-    <strong>Challenge 01:</strong> The purpose of this challenge was to reorganize the html code.
+    <strong>Challenge 01:</strong> The purpose of this challenge was to learn how to organize HTML elements.
   </p>

   <a href="https://github.com/DioneDev/Rocketseat_Explorer_Program/tree/main/Stage-02%20-%20Introduction%20to%20HTML%20and%20CSS/Challenge%2001%20-    %20Bug%20fixing">See Code